pulumi/docs/content/blog/ten-pearls-with-azure-functions-in-pulumi/index.md

 meta_image: meta.png
 authors: ["mikhail-shilkov"]
 tags: ["Azure", "Serverless"]
-meta_desc: "In this post, we'll take a look at 10 pearls&mdash;bite-sized code snippets&mdash;that demonstrate using Pulumi to build serverless applications with Azure Functions and infrastructure as code."
+meta_desc: "Ten bite-sized code snippets that use Pulumi to build serverless applications with Azure Functions and infrastructure as code."
 ---

 In this post, we'll take a look at 10 "pearls"&mdash;bite-sized code snippets&mdash;that demonstrate using Pulumi to build serverless applications with Azure Functions and infrastructure as code.
 These pearls are organized into four categories, each demonstrating a unique scenario: